Tsuey/L4D2-FGD-Edits/readme.md

 2. Ammo upgrade entities as already deployed versions.
 3. New visgroups for many type of entities.
 4. Default models for many props, like weapon_ammo_spawn, trigger_finale...
 5. More useful melee spawner that lists all usable melee weapon names in the help box, to copypaste names.
 Along with a model picker to easily pick any helper model you want.
-Alsi has a helper model browser that's jsut there to find a custom melee model, so you can copypaste the path of the model into the helper model field.
+Also has a helper model browser that's just there to find a custom melee model, so you can copypaste the path of the model into the helper model field.
 It's a bit weird, but the best setup that i can do.
 6. info_survivor_position entities that allow you to pick the player model to align intro sequences.
 8. Marking leftover unused entities as Obsolete with the apropriate icon.
 7. A whole lot of entity fixes specific for L4D2.